Brandon-Warner/retailzero-a4aa/README.md

 # RetailZero

-RetailZero is a modern e-commerce storefront that demonstrates **Auth0 for AI Agents (A4AA)** -- the set of Auth0 capabilities that let AI agents act securely on behalf of users.
-Built with Next.js 15, React 19, and the Vercel AI SDK, the app features an AI shopping assistant ("Zero") powered by Claude that can browse products, manage carts, process checkouts, edit user profiles, search order history, and set Google Calendar reminders -- all while enforcing identity, consent, and authorization through Auth0.
+RetailZero is a modern e-commerce storefront that demonstrates Auth0 for AI Agents (A4AA), a set of Auth0 capabilities that enable AI agents to act securely on behalf of users.
+Built with Next.js 15, React 19, and the Vercel AI SDK, the app features an AI shopping assistant ("Zero") powered by Claude that can browse products, manage carts, process checkouts, edit user profiles, search order history, and set Google Calendar reminders.
+All of these agent actions enforce identity, consent, and authorization through Auth0, eliminating the need to build custom access controls into each tool integration.

-The application serves as a reference implementation showing how to integrate Auth0's AI-agent primitives (`@auth0/ai`, `@auth0/ai-vercel`) into a real-world agentic workflow where an LLM calls tools that access protected resources and third-party APIs on behalf of authenticated users.
+This reference implementation shows developers and architects how to integrate Auth0's AI-agent primitives (`@auth0/ai`, `@auth0/ai-vercel`) into production agentic workflows.
+Rather than reimplementing identity and authorization for each new LLM tool or third-party API, teams can reuse Auth0's primitives to let agents safely access protected resources and external services on behalf of authenticated users, accelerating time-to-market for agent-powered features while reducing the operational cost of maintaining custom security logic.

 ### Tech Stack